Psychiatry and Psychology: Outpatient Appointments

 When you arrive at Children's

-The outpatient clinics, including autism, bipolar disorders, depression, and general clinics are located at the Chase Bank building.
+The outpatient clinics are located at the Chase Bank building.

 - It is recommended that children above the age of five receive a brief explanation for the reason of their visit from their parent before they arrive.
 Statements such as "We know school has been quite difficult lately, and we are going to see someone who can help", or "we have not been getting along too well lately, and we need the advice of someone who can help so we can all do better", or "I know it has been hard to concentrate – we are going to see someone who can help us make this easier for you", usually reassures the child.
 It is not advisable to use the word "testing" with children, as they will undoubtedly get the wrong idea, and be unnecessarily nervous about the day.
 A practitioner will usually spend a few minutes with you and your child before your child is separated from you, to give the child a chance to get comfortable with our staff in your presence.